 - Technology resources at the College are used throughout the district at all locations to support courses, programs and services.
 ITSS and CTSS collectively work to implement and maintain reliable access, safety and security for the use of academic and enterprise systems.
 A centralized help desk system (TDX) is used for routing the student and employee requests appropriately (IIIC.3.1).
 Weekly reports are generated for managers and discussed in internal team meetings to effectively address service requests. - ITSS and CTSS use a centralized cloud-based end-point management system from Microsoft (Intune) to ensure access, security, software management and account management for all users. - Wireless Access Points for Wi-Fi are secured with different levels of access for students, faculty, staff and guests. - VPN (Virtual Private Network) software is used for remotely accessing college network resources for authorized users only.
 Access is granted through Management and/or Supervisor approval processes (IIIC.3.2). - The District ITSS uses a centralized SSO (single sign on) portal to manage access to different resources on the network and cloud (IIIC.3.3). - Lab and shared computing resources reside on a separate network from that of the internal employee network to ensure extra layers of security. - Mimecast Email Security software is deployed District wide to mitigate Cybersecurity threats from email.
 All emails are filtered for spam and malware (IIIC.3.4). - Software security patches are reviewed and managed by District and College IT staff and pushed to devices on a routine basis. - Cloud-based productivity software and online file storage through MS 365 licenses ensure accessibility and resiliency to all employees and students. - Videoconferencing services via the SJECCD-EDU Zoom domain are provided only to authenticated users.
-This ensures flexibility for virtual meetings, training, instruction and distance education.
+This ensures flexibility for virtual meetings, training, instruction and distance education. - Canvas is the online cloud-based learning management system (LMS) that is used

-- Canvas is the online cloud-based learning management system (LMS) that is used throughout the College to manage and deliver course instruction and teaching materials (IIIC.3.5).
+- throughout the College to manage and deliver course instruction and teaching materials (IIIC.3.5).
 This ensures a common centralized platform instructional use that provides security and availability. - The District uses Veeam software to backup data for all locations.
-Off-site tape backup solution contracted through Iron Mountain is utilized for longer retention type data and for disaster recovery purposes. - The District has standardized Microsoft 365 Defender for anti-virus and advanced cyber threat monitoring and mitigation for all locations and devices.
+Off-site tape backup solution contracted through Iron Mountain is utilized for longer retention type data and for disaster recovery purposes. - The District has standardized Microsoft 365 Defender for anti-virus and advanced cyber threat monitoring and mitigation for all locations and devices. - District ITSS is deploying MFA with the highest risk employees first and by fall 2023 have all system users on MFA.